Tag: Cross-Border Payments

 The New Rule of the Ledger

 The tokenized economy doesn’t break the law—it replaces the infrastructure that made law enforceable.
 The twentieth-century financial system depended on choke points; the new system depends on propagation.
 Parliament can pass sanctions while a protocol mints liquidity in the same minute.
 Old power legislates; new power executes.
-Citizens still file taxes and trust the regulator’s theatre of control, but global liquidity now flows in a jurisdictionless orbit, indifferent to flags or constitutions.
+Citizens still file taxes.
+They trust the regulator’s theatre of control.
+However, global liquidity now flows in a jurisdictionless orbit.
+It is indifferent to flags or constitutions.

 Power, Once Tokenized, Does Not Negotiate